danilobecke/codemaze/README.md

 ## Logs

 Codemaze will keep logs from the past **10 days** in the `/logs` directory.
-Optionally, you can have your logs on Better Stack.
+Optionally, you can have your logs on Papertrail.
 To do so, the following steps must be followed:

-### Get a source token:
+### Get a destination address:

-1. Create an account on [https://betterstack.com/logs](https://betterstack.com/logs);
+1. Create an account on [https://papertrailapp.com/signup](https://papertrailapp.com/signup?plan=free);
-2. Go to *SOURCES* and *CONNECT SOURCE*;
+2. Go to *Settings* and *Log Destinations*;
-3. Choose a name and set `Platform: Python`;
-4. Copy your source token.
+3. Copy your address.
+Format: *logsN.papertrailapp.com:XXXXX*;

 ### Add the env var

-Add your source token as the environment var `LOG_TAIL_KEY`.
+Add your destination address as the environment var `PAPERTRAIL_ADDRESS`.

 ## Running